Avraham Shlonsky: Works

 Every city, province, town, learn the first rule: pay the crown!

 Tax and tariff, fee and fare, not a pocket shall you spare!

-In the translation of foreign-language works, Shlonsky's uniqueness is evident.
-The characteristic Shlonskian style is recognizable from the very first lines of each work and continues to be greatly admired by writers and readers of Hebrew literature.
-Shlonsky translated many of the world's best known classics: William Shakespeare, Anton Chekhov, Nikolai Gogol, Romain Rolland, and others.
+In his translations of foreign-language works, Avraham Shlonsky developed a distinctive style that is identifiable across his work and has been noted by readers and critics of Hebrew literature.
+He translated a range of well-known authors, including William Shakespeare, Anton Chekhov, Nikolai Gogol, Romain Rolland, and others.

 In his distinguished translation of Hamlet, which a score of Hebrew translators had already tackled, Shlonsky's distinctive language is again evident.
 He translated Shakespeare from Russian, as he was not a master of English.
 Yet translating at second hand did not mar the quality of his result.
 When Hamlet tells his mother Gertrude not to sleep with his uncle Claudius, who murdered his father, Shlonsky uses the consonance min`i dodayikh midodi: "withhold your love from my uncle", where the unusual word dodayikh (your love) evokes the Song of Solomon.
 The conventional translation is al ta`ali al yetzu`ei dodi (do not go upon my uncle's couch).